phellonchen/Visual-R1/README.md

 ### Stage4: Multimodal RL
 At this stage, we further enhance Visual R1's multimodal reasoning ability.

-Thus, we have transfer reasoning ability from R1 to Visual R1 that can reason with both text and images.
+Thus, we have transferd reasoning ability from R1 to Visual R1 that can reason with both text and images.

 ## Performance
 TODO: Report the performance of our Visual R1.